LAPCoder/4U-Programming-language/README.md

 ## What is it?

 This is not only a programming language.
-It will be a code editor, a programming language, a doc, an IDE, an ODE…
+It will be a code editor, a programming language, a doc, an IDE, an ODE, an extension for VS Code…

 ## The Latest version